What a Beautiful Day (film)

 What a Beautiful Day (Che bella giornata) is a 2011 Italian film directed by Gennaro Nunziante starring Checco Zalone, Luigi Luciano and Rocco Papaleo.
-The film is currently the eighth highest-grossing Italian film in Italy.
+The film is currently the ninth highest-grossing film in Italy.

 Plot

 Checco, a man who works as a bouncer at a nightclub in Brianza, dreams of becoming a carabiniere like his uncle Giuseppe Capobianco, however, he is rejected by Colonel Gismondo Mazzini after his third interview in one year.
 By the recommendation of the Archbishop of Milan, Checco manages to become a security officer at Milan Cathedral.
 While working at the cathedral he meets Farah, an Arab woman pretending to be an architecture student in order to gain access to the Madonnina.
 Farah, with the help of her brother and two other accomplices, plans to place an explosive device at the feet of the Madonnina to avenge the killing of her family in an unspecified bombing.
 Checco takes Farah to a dilapidated trullo, which he inherited from his grandfather in Alberobello.
 Checco wants the trullo to be demolished, however, it would cost €10,000.
 As the two spend time together, Checco falls in love with Farah.

 Farah becomes conflicted by her plan to destroy Milan Cathedral, and by the friendship and kindness shown to her from Checco and his family.
 Before returning to her country, Farah gives Checco a suitcase that is supposed to contain the bomb, telling him not to open it until he reaches the Madonnina.
 When Checco opens the suitcase he discovers a model of a house that conceals the activation mechanism of the bomb.
 The bomb, which Farah had evidently placed in Checco's trullo, explodes, demolishing it as Checco desired.

 Throughout the film, Checco continuously mentions (albeit some do also appear) relatives of his sharing the last name "Capobianco", acting as a running gag.